WesCook/WateringCans/README.md

 * Put out fires
 * Spray water particles

-## Tiers
+## Materials

 Watering cans are tiered so there is no obvious "best" choice.

-* Stone - Cheap to make, but only stores half a tank
+* Stone - Cheap to make, but only stores half a tank.
-* Iron - Jack of all trades, master of none
+* Iron - Your standard watering can.
+It's a jack of all trades but master of none.
-* Gold - Faster hydration (1.5x), but can only be filled once
+* Gold - Faster hydration (1.5x), but can only be filled once.
-* Obsidian - Heavier to use, but offers 5x5 reach
+* Obsidian - Heavier to use, but offers 5x5 reach.

 ## Growth Solution

 Growth solution offers a 2.5x efficiency increase over regular water.
-Craft a water bucket with bonemeal to produce growth solution, then place in the world to pick up with your watering can.
+Crafted with a water bucket with bonemeal, it can be placed in the world to pick up with your watering can.